ParitoshMangrulkar/2026/GoogleNXT2026.md

 9. Workspace Intelligence (1:41:15): A unified intelligence layer across Google Workspace designed to eliminate "context tax," allowing AI to pull information from emails, chats, and files automatically.

 10. Scalable Production Deployment (1:36:22): Real-world success stories—such as YouTube TV and Unilever—showcase that these tools are already in production, helping businesses automate complex customer experiences and operational tasks in weeks rather than months.

+11. Agentic Data Cloud : Trusted business context necessary for decisive action.

+12. Knowledge Catalog:  Universal context engine that maps structured data (via BigQuery) and unstructured data (via Google Cloud Storage) into unified business logic.
+It automatically tags, enriches, and extracts entities from files like PDFs and images without manual engineering.

+13. Data Agent Kit: A Gemini-powered data science experience that integrates into existing developer tools (e.g., VS Code, Gemini CLI), allowing users to declare intent and have the system autonomously build pipelines and deploy models.

+14. Lightning Engine for Apache Spark: A rebuilt engine designed for extreme scale, offering up to 2x the price-performance of previous market leaders to handle agentic workloads.

+15. Cross-Cloud Lakehouse: Addressing the challenge of fragmented data, the Cross-Cloud Lakehouse allows your analytical engine to reason over data regardless of where it resides.
+Borderless Architecture: Built on the open Apache Iceberg standard, it provides low-latency, direct connectivity to AWS and Azure.

+Eliminating Barriers: It removes the need for complex data migrations or costly egress fees, effectively treating external data as if it were natively stored in Google Cloud.